Realswitzer/SneedMC/README.md

 # Development

-If you want to contribute to PolyMC you might find it useful to join our Discord Server or Matrix Space.
+If you want to contribute to SneedMC you might find it useful to join our Discord Server or Matrix Space.

 ## Building

-If you want to build PolyMC yourself, check [BUILD.md](BUILD.md) for build instructions.
+If you want to build SneedMC yourself, check [BUILD.md](BUILD.md) for build instructions.

 ## Code formatting
 Just follow the existing formatting.